qizongtai/CallingCard_pipelineV1/README.md

 From the directory: CallingCard_pipelineV1/exmpale_bash_scripts/human

 copy map_reads.sh, split_reads.sh and make_ccffile.sh to your scripts/ folder in your experiment directory.
 Open split_reads to make sure the 3' end transposon sequence matches your experiment and double check the file names.
 Open map_reads.sh to make sure the mapping parameters are correct.
 [For the analysis of AAV experiments, copy map_reads_aav.sh and split_reads_aav.sh]

 `cd` into your scripts/ folder and type `interactive`.
 Then type `module load ccf_tools`.
 Then type `python $CCF_TOOLS/run_all.py` [For the analysis of AAV experiments, use run_all_aav.py].
 This will split the reads by barcode into different fasta files, batch them out to different nodes for mapping by bowtie2, and create a CCF file for each experiment in the barcodes.txt file.
 The CCF files (with .ccf extension) are located in the output_and_analysis directory.

-usage:
+## Example usage:

 python cc_filter_reads.py -r1 <read1 file> -r2 <read2 file>
 -i <index file> -b<barcode file> -o <output path>
 --hammp <hamming distance for primer barcode>